Gebre Kristos Desta: Early life

-Gebre was born in the town of Harar, the son of a high ranking clergyman Aleka Desta Nego, and was the youngest of six siblings.
+Gebre Kristos was born in the town of Harar, the son of a high ranking clergyman Aleka Desta Nego, and was the youngest of six siblings.
 His father worked for Ras Makonnen, the governor of Harrar at the time, and was tutor to his son Ras Tafari Makonnen who was later crowned as Emperor Haile Selassie, the last emperor of Ethiopia.

 Gebre Kristos spent his youth on regular activities like playing soccer and volleyball he also spent a great deal of his time under his father's tutelage copying and illustrating religious manuscripts, while assisting his father as an apprentice.
 His early influence and introduction to art, was the traditional religious art of the Ethiopian Orthodox Church.

 He completed his elementary education in Harrar and attended the Haile Sellassie I Secondary School, and graduated from General Wingate High School.
 Early in his twenties Gebre Kristos developed a skin condition that altered his skin pigmentation.
 He would spend the rest of his life searching for a cure but would ultimately be unsuccessful.
-90 percent of Ethiopia's population is in agriculture, so naturally Desta was encouraged by his family to become a professional farmer.
+90 percent of Ethiopia's population is in agriculture, so naturally he was encouraged by his family to become a professional farmer.
 Gebre chose not to pursue a career in agriculture but instead spent his personal time reading about art and painting when and where he could.
 Gebre was a self taught artist until his sophomore year in college when he left his studied to pursue becoming a professional full time artist.
 In 1957 he earned a scholarship to study art in Cologne, West Germany.
 He graduated top of his class.
 He was awarded with a private studio for his achievements.
 After his graduation he held his first exhibition at the Gallery Kuppers, Cologne, it encompassed a year's work and made an extensive six-month tour of Western Europe.